Skip to content

 Why Notes Matter

 Notes are the backbone of an efficient engineering team.
-Good documentation enables each member to focus on their area of expertise without needing to be involved in every project at once, while still staying aligned with the rest of the team.
-Members act as Subject Matter Experts (SMEs) in different technologies, ensuring deep knowledge in key areas, yet maintaining enough shared understanding that anyone on the team can step in, contribute, or take over when needed.
+Good documentation allows each member to focus on their area of expertise without needing to be involved in every project, while still staying aligned with the rest of the team.

 Well-written notes make it possible to: